 - Clone Behavior of Outgoing Connection

-- Specify a name for the quality gate.
+- Specify a name for the automation.

 Running Selenium tests or compliance scans as part of Continuous Delivery provides you more flexibility since you can enable scans based on the type of metadata being deployed.
 If you have configured your environment records to trigger Selenium testing and compliance scans on any deployment to that environment, we recommend that you use the Continuous Delivery feature instead.